steadybit/action-kit/docs/action-api.md

 If the user does not provide a target selection, the action can decide how to proceed.
 The following values are supported:
 - `"missingQuerySelection": "include_none"` - default - No targets will be included, the experiment will be invalid.
-- `"missingQuerySelection": "include_all"` - default - All available targets will be included, the experiment will be valid and all targets will be used if no blast radius is limiting the selection.
+- `"missingQuerySelection": "include_all"` - All available targets will be included, the experiment will be valid and all targets will be used if no blast radius is limiting the selection.

 ### Time Control